 In June 2010, Turkmenistan made a high-level political commitment to work with the FATF and EAG to address its strategic AML/CFT deficiencies.
-Turkmenistan has demonstrated progress in improving its AML/CFT regime, including by adopting a law criminalising terrorist financing and enacting FIU and reporting regulations.
+Since June, Turkmenistan has taken steps towards improving its AML/CFT regime, including by holding training workshops to build the capacity of its FIU.
 However, the FATF has determined that certain strategic AML/CFT deficiencies remain.
-Turkmenistan will work on implementing its action plan to address these deficiencies, including by: (1) addressing the remaining issues with the criminalisation of money laundering and terrorist financing (Recommendation 1 and Special Recommendation II), (2) implementing adequate procedures to identify and freeze terrorist assets without delay (Special Recommendation III); (3) ensuring a fully operational and effectively functioning FIU (Recommendation 26), (4) developing collaboration between the FIU and domestic counterparts, including supervisory authorities, and (5) strengthening international cooperation.
+Turkmenistan will work on implementing its action plan to address these deficiencies, including by: (1) addressing the remaining issues with the criminalisation of money laundering and terrorist financing (Recommendation 1 and Special Recommendation II), (2) implementing adequate procedures to identify and freeze terrorist assets without delay (Special Recommendation 26), (4) developing collaboration between the FIU and domestic counterparts, including supervisory authorities, and (5) strengthening international cooperation.
 The FATF encourages Turkmenistan to address its remaining deficiencies and continue the process of implementing its action plan.